How To Fix A Leaking Gas Tank

 - Vinyl or kitchen gloves

-First, you need to lift the car to a height where you can easily insert jack stands underneath it.
+Firstly, you need to lift the car to a height where you can easily insert jack stands underneath it.
 Now, you slowly lower the jack to maintain a height where you can easily get underneath the vehicle and perform the repairing task.

 Once you are under the gas tank, check it carefully to locate the source of leakage or small holes dripping gasoline.
+Notice that in some case, the hole is obviously small and hard to find.

 For mixing the epoxy compound, the manufacturer’s manual will come handy.
 Use compounds from two different tubes to create a mixture and use it before it dries up.
 The instructions for mixing the compounds are usually written on the packet.

 Now, from the mixture, you cut a piece of about 1-1.5 inches.
-And, create a small shaped cone using the epoxy compound with a wider base at the bottom and a tip at the top.
+And, create a small shaped cone using the epoxy compound with a wider base at the bottom and a tip at the top

 Next, you use the top of the cone to fill in the hole in the tank.
 Keep pressing the epoxy until it fills the hole or holes for good and use the remaining to smooth the sanded area.
 A little bit water can make the smoothening process easy.